Connecting topological strings and spectral theory via non-autonomous Toda equations: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Mikhail Bershtein, Giulio Bonelli, Fabrizio Del Monte, Saebyeok Jeong, Marcos Mari\~no, Andrew Neitzke and Alessandro Tanzini for discussions.
+We would like to thank Mikhail Bershtein, Andrea Brini, Giulio Bonelli, Fabrizio Del Monte, Saebyeok Jeong, Marcos Mari\~no, Andrew Neitzke and Alessandro Tanzini for discussions.
 We are particularly thankful to Mikhail Bershtein and Marcos Mari\~no for a careful reading of the manuscript.
+We would like to thank the referee for their valuable feedback, which helped us improve this manuscript.
 The work of AG, PG and QH is partially supported by the Swiss National Science Foundation Grant No.~185723, the NCCR SwissMAP and the SNSF measures in support of Ukrainian scientists.
 PG would also like to thank the Defense Forces of Ukraine for protecting his relatives and friends.